The Andy Williams Show (album)

-The Andy Williams Show was released on compact disc for the first time as one of two albums on one CD by Collectables Records on February 5, 2002, the other album being Williams's Columbia release from August 1971, You've Got a Friend.
-Collectables included this CD in a box set entitled Classic Album Collection, Vol. 2, which contains 15 of his studio albums and two compilations and was released on November 29, 2002.
+The Andy Williams Show was released on compact disc as one of two albums on one CD by Collectables Records on February 5, 2002, along with Williams's 1971 Columbia album, You've Got a Friend.
+Collectables included the CD in a box set entitled Classic Album Collection, Vol. 2, which contains 15 of his studio albums and two compilations, in 2002.

 Reception

 Billboard noted that the album "has the added bonus of a handsomely produced color booklet, mainly photographs, featuring the artist and show guests.
 The album is paced nicely."